 - Planning and thinking about quitting but unable to do so

 - Social isolation in order to facilitate drinking and drugging

 - Withdrawal from family members, spending more time alone in room, secrecy

 - Gross changes in sleeping or eating habits

 - Memory problems, attention problems, difficulty concentrating on day to day responsibilities of life

 - Drop in grades and performance in school, education and in other areas of life

-- Smell of alcohol.
-Marijuana etc on your loved ones breath or clothes and the use of mints, mouthwash and air fresheners in order to cover up.
+- The smell of alcohol.
+Marijuana etc on your loved one’s breath or clothes and the use of mints, mouthwash, and air fresheners in order to cover up.

-- Slurred, incoherent speech, roadside accidents and others problems pertaining to alcohol and drugs use
+- Slurred, incoherent speech, roadside accidents and other problems pertaining to alcohol and drugs use

-- Blood shot eyes and bottles of eye drops to mask them, indicative of use of marijuana, alcohol and other drugs
+- Bloodshot eyes and bottles of eye drop to mask them, indicative of the use of marijuana, alcohol and other drugs

 - Medications, money or other valuables missing from your home